BEFORE

 COMMENTS ON HEAVEN AND HELL

 There are many theologians who believe that hell does not exist as a place of eternal punishment.
-While we do not agree with all the comments in the following article in the Catholic Encyclopedia (1910), it offers a summary of Catholic theology at the time it was written: http://www.newadvent.org/cathen/07207a.htm We believe there is a physical hell.
-We also believe that God does not determine who will be punished in hell, rather human beings make the choice to do that which if they do they will live forever in heaven.
-If they do not choose to do so, then we believe they will live forever in hell.
-I have absolute faith that if God exists and if there is a hell, no one will live in hell unless they have been given the choice not to do that which if they do they will live in hell.
-I have absolute faith that if there is a heaven and a hell, no one will live in hell unless they have been given the choice to do that which if they do they will live forever in heaven, and they have not chosen to do that which if they do they will live forever in heaven.
+While we do not agree with all the comments in the following article in the Catholic Encyclopedia (1910), it offers a summary of Catholic theology at the time it was written: Catholic Encyclopedia article.
+We believe there is a physical hell, though we have no idea what the nature of the punishment in hell is.
+We also believe that God does not determine who will be punished in hell, rather human beings make the choice to do or not to do that which if they do they will live forever in heaven.
+If they do not choose to do that which if they do they will live forever in heaven, then we believe they will live forever in hell.
+I have absolute faith that if God exists and if there is a hell, no one will live in hell unless they have been given the choice to do that which if they do they will live in heaven.

 LIMITS OF LOGIC